stevegbrooks/commodify/docs/queries.md

 #### Query 4

-##### In view of the threat of climate change, analysts and traders may wish to identify extreme weather-resistant commodities for which the yield/production levels increase with the occurrence of harsh weather.
-The query below requests for a list of commodities that 'thrive' in harsh weather conditions - experienced increase in yield OR production in years of extreme weather (i.e. temperature or rainfall greater than 95% of all data or smaller than 5% of all data)
+##### In view of the threat of climate change, analysts and traders may wish to identify extreme weather-resistant commodities for which the global production levels increase with the occurrence of harsh weather, using U.S. weather data as a proxy for the global weather.
+The query below requests for a list of commodities that 'thrive' in harsh weather conditions - experienced increase in global production in years of extreme weather (given by top 10 years with highest average temperature)

-`SELECT ...`
+`WITH top10highesttemp AS (
+    SELECT year FROM
+    (SELECT year, avg(temp) AS avg_year_temp
+    FROM Weather
+    GROUP BY year) a
+    ORDER BY avg_year_temp DESC
+    LIMIT 10
+)

+SELECT c.name
+FROM (
+    SELECT A.name, A.year, A.sum - LAG(A.sum) OVER (ORDER BY A.name, A.year ) AS difference_previous_year
+        FROM (
+            SELECT DISTINCT c.name, c.year, SUM(c.production) AS sum
+            FROM Commodity c
+            GROUP BY c.name, c.year) A ) c JOIN top10highesttemp ON c.year = top10highesttemp.year
+WHERE c.difference_previous_year > 0;

+SELECT DISTINCT year FROM Weather;
+`

 #### Query 5

 ##### Weather conditions may be useful in the prediction of production and consumption levels of commodities.
-For instance, the query below requests for the average temperature and rainfall at locations with the top 5 highest domestic production of almonds in any year.
+For instance, the query below requests for the average temperature and rainfall in top 5 best producing year/month in U.S. states.

-`SELECT ...`
+`SELECT AVG(w.temp) AS avg_best_temp, AVG(w.rainfall) AS avg_best_rainfall
+FROM Commodity c JOIN Weather w on c.pe_id = w.pe_id WHERE c.name = 'Oilseed, Soybean'
+ORDER BY c.production DESC
+LIMIT 5;`

 #### Query 6